Southern England Itinerary: A Storybook Road Trip

 Cowley Manor in the Cotswolds

 Quite frankly, Cowley Manor, A Curious Group of Hotels, was my favorite stay of my entire life.
-I plan on writing an entire post dedicated to this lovely estate.
-With its extensive grounds, funky bar, incredible food, and fairy tale setting there’s just too much to cover!
+I actually wrote an entire post dedicated to this lovely estate.
+With its extensive grounds, funky bar, incredible food, and fairy tale setting there's just too much to cover!